biodiv/cordova-anyscreen/README.md

 Instead of linking your css file in the ```<head>``` tag, load it after your device is ready with

-    screengod(['path/to/screengod.css']);
+    screengod(['path/to/screengod.css'],function(){
+        /* do your stuff */
+    });

-and you're done. screengod also maps physical pixels to software pixels, giving you the full resolution of your device and the following readable values:
+and you're done.
+You can pass as many css filepaths as you want. screengod also maps physical pixels to software pixels, giving you the full resolution of your device and the following readable values:

     app.deviceHeight  // the true height of your DEVICEs screen in pixels app.deviceWidth  // the true width of your DEVICEs screen in pixels